 Many also have formal, paid accreditation pathways for practitioners, and any touted superiority of one method over the other is usually driven by salespeople as opposed to actual project managers.

-In our opinion, they PMBOK, PRINCE2 and Agile useful in enabling a common practice in organisations, but their benefits are often misunderstood and overstated.
+In our opinion, the PMBOK, PRINCE2 and Agile methods are useful in enabling a common practice in organisations, but their benefits are often misunderstood and overstated.
 After all, studying for and passing a multiple choice test does not by itself make someone a good project manager.